syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Getting-Started.md

 android:layout_height="40dp"
 android:id="@+id/autocomplete" />
 </LinearLayout>

+{% endhighlight %}

 {% endtabs %}

-In MainActivity.cs page enter the below given code to get the instance of our control.
-Also we can use any of the property related to SfAutoComplete control here.
+Add the below code in MainActivity.cs file.

+Declare an instance of SfAutoComplete to access the control and its properties.

 {% tabs %}

+{% highlight C# %}

+public class MainActivity : Activity
+{
+protected override void OnCreate(Bundle savedInstanceState) {
+base.OnCreate(savedInstanceState);
+SetContentView(Resource.Layout.Main);
-SfAutoComplete auto = FindViewById<SfAutoComplete>(Resource.Id.autocomplete);
+SfAutoComplete autocomplete = FindViewById<SfAutoComplete>(Resource.Id.autocomplete);

-auto.Text = "AutoComplete";
+autocomplete.Text = “AutoComplete”;
+}
+}

+{% endhighlight %}

 {% endtabs %}

+N> Each layout file should contain only one root element, which must be a View or ViewGroup object.
+After defining the root element, additional layout objects can be added as children to it.